danielreiman/Cyber-Cloud-OpenSource/README.md

 [![Version](https://img.shields.io/badge/Version-1.0.0-brightgreen)](https://github.com/your_username/your_repository/releases/tag/v1.0.0)

 ## Usage

-1. **Fork the Project**: Make a duplicate of this project on your local machine.
+1. **Fork the Project**: Duplicate this project on your local machine by forking the repository.

-2. **Modify `script.js`**: Navigate to the `script.js` file and follow the instructions to add the Firebase configuration and Firebase Cloud Storage.
+2. **Modify `script.js`**: Follow the instructions in `script.js` to configure Firebase and Firebase Cloud Storage.

 ## Deploy Using GitHub Pages

-1. **Create a new repository** on GitHub to host your website.
+1. **Create a New Repository**: Create a new repository on GitHub to host your website.

-2. **Upload** all the necessary files for your website to the new repository.
+2. **Upload Necessary Files**: Upload all the required files for your website to the newly created repository.

-3. **Open** your repository on GitHub.
+3. **Open Repository**: Access your repository on GitHub.

-4. **Click** on the "Settings" tab at the top-right corner.
+4. **Access Settings**: Navigate to the "Settings" tab located at the top-right corner of the page.

-5. **Scroll down** until you find the "GitHub Pages" section.
+5. **Configure GitHub Pages**: Scroll down to the "GitHub Pages" section in settings.

-6. In the "Source" drop-down menu, **select** the branch you want to use for deployment (typically `main` or `master`).
+6. **Select Deployment Branch**: Choose the branch you want to use for deployment (usually `main` or `master`) from the "Source" drop-down menu.

-7. If you have a custom domain, **you can add it** in the "Custom domain" field.
+7. **Add Custom Domain** (Optional): If you have a custom domain, you can specify it in the "Custom domain" field.

-8. **Click** on the "Save" button at the bottom of the page.
+8. **Save Changes**: Save the settings by clicking the "Save" button at the bottom of the page.

-9. Once saved, **your website will be deployed** to GitHub Pages.
+9. **Deployment Confirmation**: After saving, your website will be deployed to GitHub Pages.
-10. You'll be provided with a **URL** where your website is hosted.
-You can share this URL with others to view your website.